➤ Touch7 DOES NOT separate Pantone® colours from the Pantone® Extended Gamut Guide.

-In the meantime customers running the latest Apple Macs with the M1 chip will need to open Photoshop in Rosetta Mode in order to continue to use the Touch7 Photo plugins – this is because Adobe Photoshop on the M1 chip computers no longer supports HTML5 plugins/extensions and there is no "extensions" menu.
+Customers running the latest Apple Macs with the M1/2 chip will need to open Photoshop in Rosetta Mode in order to continue to use the Touch7 Photo plugins – this is because Adobe Photoshop on the M chip computers no longer supports HTML5 plugins/extensions and there is no "extensions" menu.
 However, simply opening Photoshop in Rosetta mode will open Photoshop in the original apple code and allow you to continue to use third party plugins, whilst developers learn the new apple code and redevelop their products.
 There has been no noticeable speed differences between the silicon version of Photoshop or switching to Photoshop in Rosetta mode, with no loss of function.

 To open Photoshop in Rosetta mode:

 1. "get info" on the Adobe Photoshop application and switch on "Open using Rosetta" this will then allow the application program to open up using the original apple code and will therefor allow you to continue to use plugins and extensions.

 2. Open Photoshop, that's it!

 The Touch7 plugin is not showing after installing using Anastasiy’s Extension Manager

 - If after installing Touch7 using Anastasiy’s Extension Manager, you find that it is not visible in Photoshop, this is a known issue related to an error/incompatibility with Anastasiy’s Extension Manager and the computer operating system and is not actually an issue with the Touch7 zxp file.
 Please do the following:

 1. uninstall the plugin from Anastasiy's Extension Manger

 Error message “The extension is damaged or file is not accessible, please re-download it (error code: 152)” when trying to install Touch7 using Anastasiy’s Extension Manager